 - Increase hydration of stratum corneum (outer layer of the skin).

 - Facilitate the production of fibroblasts (cells that manufacture and maintain connective tissue) and restructure collagen in the ‘traumatised’ skin, to help you gain a softer or flatter scar.

 - Protect the scarred tissue from bacteria and prevent excessive production of collagen which can be induced by bacteria in the scar tissue area.

 - Modulate the production of FGF β.
 “FGF β normalises the production of collagen in an abnormal scar and increases the production of collagenases which help breaks down excess levels of collagen.”

 What are the Pros and Cons of Using Silicone Strips?

 All products have their strengths and weaknesses.
 When it comes to silicone strips, it has its pros and cons too.

 PROS of Silicone Scar Treatments:

-- Staying power: Silicone Strips can aid in faster scar healing than gels.
-That’s because the silicone strips ensure your scar tissue are continuously exposed to silicone – unlike gels, which can be inadvertently or easily wiped off.
+- Staying power: Silicone Strips can aid in faster scar healing in contrast to gels.
+That’s because the silicone strips ensure your scar tissue is continuously exposed to silicone.
+Conversely, gels can be inadvertently or easily wiped off.

 - A non-invasive and painless way of helping reducing scar tissue.